cafeibit/Azure-Data-Engineering/readme.md

 <a href="https://docs.microsoft.com/en-us/sql/t-sql/functions/analytic-functions-transact-sql?view=sql-server-ver15">Analytic Functions (Transact-SQL)</a>

+*  The ROWS and RANGE clauses
+   *  They further limit the rows within the partition by specifying start and end points within the partition.
+This is done by specifying a range of rows with respect to the current row either by logical association or physical association.
+Physical association is achieved by using the ROWS clause.
 # Use data loading best practices in Azure Synapse Analytics

 ### Load methods into Azure Synapse Analytics